-CSR CRITERIA IN THE ANNUAL VARIABLE COMPENSATION OF CHIEF EXECUTIVE OFFICES:
+CSR CRITERIA IN THE ANNUAL VARIABLE COMPENSATION OF CHIEF EXECUTIVE OFFICERS:

-40% of Chief Executive Officers' annual variable compensation is based on non-financial criteria.
+40% of Chief Executive Officers' annual variable compensation was based on non-financial criteria.

-For 2022, this 40% is divided equally between the CSR objectives applicable to all three Chief Executive Officers and the objectives specific to each officer's remit.
+For 2022, this 40% was divided equally between the CSR objectives applicable to all three Chief Executive Officers and the objectives specific to each officer's remit.

-The CSR objectives are divided into four themes that all have quantifiable targets:
+The CSR objectives were divided into four themes that all had quantifiable targets: